percona/pmm/docs/using/platform/dbaas.md

 ### Unregister a Kubernetes cluster

 !!! alert alert-info "Note"
-    You can't unregister a kubernetes cluster if there DB clusters associated with it.
+    You can't unregister a Kubernetes cluster if there DB clusters associated with it.

 1. Click *Unregister*.

 2. Confirm the action by clicking *Proceed*, or abandon by clicking *Cancel*.

+### View a Kubernetes cluster's configuration

+1. Find the row with the Kubernetes cluster you want to see.

+2. In the *Actions* column, open the <i class="uil uil-ellipsis-v"></i> menu and click *Show configuration*.

 ### Add a Kubernetes Cluster on AWS EKS

 1. Create your cluster via `eksctl` or the Amazon AWS interface.
 Example command:

-    ```sh
-    eksctl create cluster --write-kubeconfig —name=your-cluster-name —zones=us-west-2a,us-west-2b --kubeconfig <PATH_TO_KUBECONFIG>
+        eksctl create cluster \
-    ```
+        --write-kubeconfig \
+        —name=your-cluster-name \
+        —zones=us-west-2a,us-west-2b \
+        --kubeconfig <PATH_TO_KUBECONFIG>

 2. After your EKS cluster is up you need to install the PXC and PSMDB operators in.
 This is done the following way: